ethereum-alarm-clock/eac.js/docs/GUI_Implementer_Guide.md

 ## Necessary Options
 You will need to present an option for the user to switch between block-based scheduling and timestamp-based scheduling.
-This could be accomplished by the implementation of a switch or checkbox, since it is only two options you may treat it as if it were a simple boolean.
+This could be accomplished by the implementation of a switch or checkbox, or perhaps a drop-down menu.

 _To be continued..._